Neural 3D Video Synthesis from Multi-view Video: Introduction

 \section{Introduction}

-Photorealistic representation and rendering of dynamic real-world scenes are highly challenging research topics, with many important applications that range from movie production to virtual and augmented reality.
+Photorealistic representation and rendering of dynamic real-world scenes are highly challenging research topics, yet with many important applications that range from movie production to virtual and augmented reality.
 Dynamic real-world scenes are notoriously hard to model using classical mesh-based representations, since they often contain thin structures, semi-transparent objects, specular surfaces, and topology that constantly evolves over time due to the often complex scene motion of multiple objects and people.

-In theory, the 6D plenoptic function $P(\mathbf{x}, \mathbf{d}, t)$ gives an answer to this representation and rendering problem, since it completely explains our visual reality and enables rendering every possible view, at every moment in time \cite{adelson1991plenoptic}.
-Here, $\mathbf{x}\in\mathbb{R}^3$ is the position of the camera in 3D space, $\mathbf{d} = (\theta, \phi)$ specifies the viewing direction, and $t$ is time.
-We model color based on three RGB channels.
-Thus, measuring the plenoptic function requires placing an omnidirectional camera at every position in space at every possible time.
-This is infeasible --- instead we will constrain the problem to a subvolume of space-time and employ a multi-view camera rig to record only a subset of this function, while interpolating it across space and time within the subvolume.
+In theory, the 6D plenoptic function $P(\mathbf{x}, \mathbf{d}, t)$ is a suitable representation for this rendering problem, as it completely explains our visual reality and enables rendering every possible view at every moment in time~\cite{adelson1991plenoptic}.
+Here, $\mathbf{x}\in\mathbb{R}^3$ is the camera position in 3D space, $\mathbf{d} = (\theta, \phi)$ is the viewing direction, and $t$ is time.
+Thus, fully measuring the plenoptic function requires placing an omnidirectional camera at every position in space at every possible time.